openebs-archive/openebs-docs/docs/kb.md

 **Recreate:** cStor volume replica status recreate represents an intermediate state before importing the volume(this can happen only when pool pod got restarted) in case of a non-ephemeral disk.
 If the disk is ephemeral then this status represents volume is going to recreate.

+**NewReplicaDegraded** cStor volume replica is newly created and it make successfull connection with the target pod.

+**ReconstructingNewReplica** cStor volume replica is newly created and it started reconstructing entire data from another healthy replica.

 <br>

 <a href="#top">Go to top</a>